aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 ## The "renewalInfo" Resource

 The "`renewalInfo`" resource is a new resource type introduced to ACME protocol.
-This new resource both allows clients to query the server for suggestions on when they should renew certificates, and allows clients to inform the server when they have completed renewal (or otherwise replaced the certificate to their satisfaction).
+This new resource allows clients to query the server for suggestions on when they should renew certificates.

 To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.